 How it Works / How to Join

-Pathlight Mood & Anxiety Center’s free Mental Health Support Groups offer peer support facilitated by trained clinicians.
+Pathlight Mood & Anxiety Center’s free Mental Health Support Groups offer peer support guided by trained facilitators.

 Browse our comprehensive list of weekly support group offerings as well as our time limited support series to find a group that best meets your unique needs.
 Once you have found the group that best suits you, simply click ‘register’ and follow the registration prompts.
 You will receive a confirmation with the support group zoom link to the email provided during registration.

 Build Your Support Community

 Please note, the size of our group may fluctuate from week to week.
 Any group that consistently has 20 or more attendees is evaluated by our team to ensure all participants are able to have a positive experience.
 To reduce overflow of our weekly support groups, we ask that you limit registration to one group at a time (Pro Tip: If you are feeling like you need a little extra support, we suggest looking into our support group series which can offer additional opportunities to connect.)

 Support Group Guidelines

 To best ensure a safe space for all group members along their mental health journey, our facilitators ask that each attendee abide by the following guidelines.

 - No cell phones or electronic devices are permitted.

 - You must be alone and in a private room.